Manuel Fal Conde: Insurgency and unification

-Convinced that in the battle against democracy Carlists must strike first, Fal Conde threw himself into wartime preparations; his initial plan was abandoned in April 1936.
+Convinced that in the battle against democracy Carlists must strike first, Fal Conde threw himself into wartime preparations; his initial plan was abandoned in late spring of 1936.
 He envisaged a purely Carlist insurrection with conditional assistance of the army.
 Fal Conde placed his bets on Sanjurjo, who agreed to lead the rising.
 Talks with Mola proved unsuccessful.
 The general refused to accept Fal Conde's conditions, which aimed at toppling the Republic and installing Traditionalist monarchy.
 However, Mola opened parallel negotiations with the Navarrese.
 Led by Rodezno, the latter bypassed Fal Conde and were keen to commit local Requeté to a joint insurgency with almost no strings attached.
 Though at that point Fal Conde considered dismissing the entire Navarrese junta, he decided not to risk open confrontation; Rodezno and his entourage outmaneuvered him and elicited hesitant approval from the royal envoy, Don Javier.

 Upon the outbreak of hostilities Fal Conde headed the new Carlist wartime executive, Junta Nacional Carlista de Guerra, and had to acknowledge that instead of being equal partner, Carlism was getting reduced to a junior role.
 His position was already precarious.
 The death of Sanjurjo deprived him of a key ally among the generals.
 The death of Alfonso Carlos left the movement with no king and made dissent easier.
 The Navarrese set up their own Junta Central Carlista de Guerra de Navarra, which emerged as a competitive, though theoretically only regional body, and kept bypassing Fal; Carlist executive was decomposing.
 As Requeté units, the key Carlist argument, unconditionally left at generals’ disposal were dispersed among various fronts, Carlism – in line with Fal Conde's worst nightmares – was indeed getting dominated by its alliance partners.
 During the outbreak of the Nationalist uprising in Navarre, a mass killing was conducted by the insurgents against all civilian dissidence in the Navarre rearguard, taking a death toll of circa 3,000.
 Fal Conde's attitude towards the Republicans is subject to conflicting accounts.
 Some maintain that he was the instigator of bloody repressions, also directed against the clergy with Basque nationalist sympathies, while others claim exactly the opposite, namely that he did his best to prevent executions.
 Discussion related to the Carlist - and, due to his political leadership, also Fal Conde's personal responsibility for nationalist atrocities committed in the rearguard is not conclusive.